ibm-cloud-architecture/refarch-eda/docs-mk/concepts/service-mesh/index.md

 ## Service routing

 We have to dissociate intra-cluster communication versus inter clusters or cluster to external services.
 Without getting into too much detail of IP routing within Kubernetes some important elements of the cluster are important to remember:

-* microservices are packaged as docker container and expose port.
+* microservices are packaged as docker image and expose port.
 When deployed they run in a pod within a node (physical or virtual machine)
 * containers can talk to other containers only if they are on the same machine, or when they have exposed port.
 * Kubernetes is configured with a large flat subnet (e.g. 172.30.0.0/16) which is used for internal application traffic inside of the cluster.
 Each worker node in the Kubernetes cluster is assigned one or more non-overlapping slices of this network, coordinated by the Kubernetes master node.
 When a container is created in the cluster, it gets assigned to a worker node and is given an IP address from the slice of the subnet for the worker node.